 Now that you understand these terms, let's review each allocation factor.

 The Order Queue is a feature that prevents automatic allocation from occurring.
-If you have this option enabled in a customer's setup options, a warehouse user must manually allocate inventory to each of this customer's orders and none of the logic below applies.
+If you have this option enabled for your database under Admin > Settings and enabled in a customer's setup options, a warehouse user must manually allocate inventory to each of this customer's orders and none of the logic below applies.

 If the Order Queue is disabled, the first variable relevant to automatic allocation logic is location type.
 All locations are defined as one of the five following types, and the system allocates inventory differently depending on the location type in which an item is stored.